JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/challenges-and-learnings.md

 ### 1. API Gateway Returning CORS Errors Despite Lambda Headers

 **Challenge:**
-Even after adding correct CORS headers in the Lambda response, the browser still failed preflight checks.
+Even with correct headers in the Lambda response, CORS errors persisted in the browser.

 **Lambda Output:**